daquioag/team-SAL/docs/customization.md

    A pop-up window called *Share Project On GitHub*  will appear.

    <code>⚠️ ATTENTION: </code> For this instruction set, we have made our project to be 'private'. **See top left corner of the *Share Project On GitHub* window.**       Not checking this check box will make your project 'public'.
 Making a GitHub project repository 'public' allows for anyone have access to it.
-Anyone would be copy and use the files in the project repository.
+Anyone would be able to copy and use the files in the project repository.
    >![addAccount](../assets/images/VSC-images/VSC_24.png)